modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Notes.md

 ## Plate to PCB
-For normal profile switches, the distance from the bottom of the plate to the top of the PCB is 5mm For the KS-33, it appears the plate distance is 2.5mm
+For normal profile switches, the distance from the bottom of the plate to the top of the PCB is 5mm For the KS-33, it appears the plate distance is 2.5mm - 1.2mm plate thickness so `1.3mm`
 >Make sure to make the 3d model parametric based on the Plate-to-PCB distance so I can design a single model for both switch types